rec/gitz/README.rst

 ============================================================

 `git copy <doc/git copy.rst>`_
-  Copy a git branch locally and on all remotes
+  Copy a git branch locally and remotely

 `git delete <doc/git delete.rst>`_
   Delete one or more branches locally and remotely

 `git rename <doc/git rename.rst>`_
-  Rename a git branch locally and on all remotes
+  Rename a git branch locally and remotely

 By default, the branches ``develop`` and ``master`` and the remote ``upstream`` are protected - they are not allowed to be copied to, renamed, or deleted.